Classic motorcycle insurance

 When does a motorcycle become a classic in the UK?

 There isn’t a set definition of how old a motorcycle has to be before it becomes classic.
-Different insurance providers will have their own definitions.
 However, you can expect your motorbike to be classed as classic when it reaches 20 to 30 years old.

 Is classic motorcycle insurance different to standard motorcycle cover?